ESC-30027 - Coastal Environments

 Description for 2024/25

 The coastal zone is a highly dynamic and diverse environment.
 It contains a wide variety of geomorphic landforms and is influenced by numerous processes which operate over a range of temporal and spatial scales.
-This module explores the processes that drive coastal morphological changes, such as sea-level change, tides and ocean waves, discusses the nature of a range of coastal landforms and examines the links between form and process at a variety of temporal and spatial scales.
+Climate change means that many coastal environments will experience significant change over the next century, hence our need to understand physical and biological process, and how they impact on landforms in the coastal environment, is more critical than ever.
+This module explores the processes that drive coastal morphological changes, such as sea-level change, tides and ocean waves, discusses the nature of a range of coastal landforms, and examines the links between form and process at a variety of temporal and spatial scales.
 Key themes of the module are bought together in the final weeks via a series of case studies focusing on location-specific examples.
-The final part of this module, addressed predominately through the coursework poster, deals with the issue of coastal zone management.
-The module includes both lectures, which incorporate examples of active research in the areas covered, and practical activities, which seek to reinforce the material covered in lectures and through the guided reading.

 Aims